 Indian Social Science Academy (originally, Indian Academy of Social Sciences, ISSA) is a national Science Academy.
 It was established on August 15, 1974 with its registered headquarters at Allahabad.
 Its original name Indian Academy of Social Sciences has been changed to Indian Social Science Academy through an amendment in its constitution in 2015.
-Historically, it is the fourth national Science Academy in chronicle order and first in Democratic Republic of India.
-Young scientists of India were its founders.
-Their opposition to 'brain drain', patriotic commitment to people of India and their new conception of science rooted in democratic society, its history and culture, democratic traditions etc provided impetus to the formation of the Indian Academy of Social Sciences.
+Historically, it is the fourth national Science Academy in chronicle order and first in Democratic Republic of India and their new conception of science rooted in democratic society, its history and culture, democratic traditions etc provided impetus to the formation of the Indian Academy of Social Sciences.
 August 15.
 1947 heralds a beginning of new India, although fractured by the British.
-August 15, 1974 heralds beginning of a new science rooted in democracy and democratic aspirations of people of India as reflected in its constitution and 1958 Parliament's Scientific Policy Resolution.
+August 15, 1974 heralds beginning of a new science rooted in democratic aspirations of people of India as reflected in its constitution and 1958 Parliament's Scientific Policy Resolution.